MettaSurendhar/node-express-backend-template-for-beginner/README.md

-# Node Express Backend Template for Intermediates 🚀
+# Node Express Backend Template for Beginners 🚀

 Welcome to the Node Express Backend Template!
 This template is your starting point for learning backend development with Node.js and Express.js.
 It’s designed to be beginner-friendly, with detailed instructions and helpful resources to guide you through the process. 🎓